George Milton is one of the main characters in John Steinbeck’s novel Of Mice and Men.

 Meaning: This quote from George Milton highlights the loneliness and isolation of the ranch hands working on their own without a companion.

-George emphasizes the importance of companionship and friendship to avoid becoming mean and aggressive due to the lack of it.
+George emphasizes the importance of companionship and friendship to avoid becoming mean and aggressive if one lacks them.

 This quote is important because it shows the strong bond between George and Lennie and why they are so devoted to each other.